w3f/polkadot-wiki/docs/general/polkadot-vision.md

 Decentralization is a crucial aspect when building a blockchain, but there must be a trade-off
 between:

-- having an over-decentralized network that struggles to reach finality and consumes a lot of energy to stay online, and
+- having an over-decentralized network that struggles to reach consensus and consumes a lot of energy to stay online, and
-- having an under-decentralized network that reaches consensus fast at the expense of being centralized.
+- having an under-decentralized network that reaches consensus fast at the expense of being centralized and trivial to attack.

 Ideally, a network should be decentralized enough to make it practically impossible for someone to stop all nodes and take the network down.
-So, decentralization is a tool while the goal is unstoppability, which is achieved by additionally providing on-chain treasury and governance mechanism allowing continuous financial incentives for the network's participants without intermediaries or centralized entities being able to stop the network's progress.
+So, decentralization is a tool while the goal is resilience, which is achieved by additionally providing on-chain treasury and governance mechanism allowing continuous financial incentives for the network's participants without intermediaries or centralized entities being able to stop the network's progress.

 ### Blockspace